 Ligon said the legislation allows a variety of factors to be considered in placing children.

 "I think you're raising an issue that is not happening.
 These agencies are bound to find the best fit possible.
 By providing a variety of options, then you are able to accommodate many different viewpoints and that's what this bill does," Ligon said.

 But Jordan said the bill allows discrimination "against some of our Georgians."

-Sen. Fran Miller, an Atlanta Republican, said he supports adoptions by LGBT people but argued the legislation expands the agencies that would take part in the state's foster and adoption system.
+Sen. Fran Millar, an Atlanta Republican, said he supports adoptions by LGBT people but argued the legislation expands the agencies that would take part in the state's foster and adoption system.

 "This country needs more participation from faith-based agencies.
-Government can't do everything," Miller said.
+Government can't do everything," Millar said.

 A spokesperson for Gov. Nathan Deal did not respond to questions about S.B.
 375 from Project Q Atlanta on Friday.

 Deal vetoed a sweeping anti-LGBT "religious freedom" bill in 2016 and has expressed "deep-seated opposition" to similar measures since.
 Last year, Deal also criticized Ligon's LGBT adoption and foster care ban when it was added to other legislation.

 The bill has been on a fast track for approval since Ligon introduced it on Feb.
 1. Lt.
 Gov. Casey Cagle – who presides over the Senate and is running for governor – guaranteed that senators would pass the measure.

 Religious conservatives support the bill, touting it as a way to save faith-based adoption and foster care agencies from discrimination.
 But opponents have criticized the measure as a way to enshrine state-sponsored discrimination against LGBT people into Georgia law.